dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/ScheduleWebApp/README.md

 # Schedule Orchestrations with Durable Task SDK for .NET

-This sample demonstrates a web application that leverages Azure Durable Task Scheduler to manage recurring background tasks.
+This sample demonstrates a web application that leverages the durable task scheduler to manage recurring background tasks.
 Users can create, update, pause, resume, and delete schedules through REST endpoints provided by the ScheduleController.
 A dedicated orchestrator (CacheClearingOrchestrator) is used to perform periodic operations, such as clearing caches, by automatically triggering the scheduled tasks at configured intervals.

 ## Prerequisites

 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
 - [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli)
-- Azure subscription with access to Durable Task Scheduler
+- Azure subscription

 ## Setup

-1. Install the Durable Task Scheduler CLI extension:
+1. Install the durable task scheduler CLI extension:
    ```bash
    az upgrade
    az extension add --name durabletask --allow-preview true